Behind The Food

 If the controversy surrounding a certain Stomp article didn’t clue you in, one of the most beloved yong tau foo stalls in Toa Payoh has closed for good, after more than 70 years.
 Its final hours were met with great fanfare—customers new and old alike flocked to the stall as early as 10 in the morning.

 We joined the queue and instantly felt the warmth and reverence the customers had for the stall.
-Two customers behind us were waxing lyrical about the stall’s long history.
+Two customers behind us waxed lyrical about the stall’s long history.
 Some handed gifts to the stall’s owner, Lu Meiwen, as they wished her all the best for the future.
 Others silently went about their business, carefully selecting ingredients for their yong tau foo order: stuffed tofu puffs, fresh vegetables, crispy meat balls, you name it.

 To give you a sense of the staying power of this yong tau foo institution, Meiwen, 42, and her husband were the fourth-generation owners of Hup Chong.
 Having started as a pushcart stall in 1952, Hup Chong quickly made the Toa Payoh area its home base, establishing a patron base among residents and workers in the area.
 Meiwen herself only took over a decade ago, when she married into her husband’s family and got roped into running the family business.
 She’s been incredibly busy ever since.